 Know what touches your skin all day.

-Every fiber, scored from 0 (clean) to 100 (high concern) on what it means for your health.
-The fiber is rarely the whole story.
-The dyes and finishes are.
+Every fiber, scored from 0 (high concern) to 100 (clean) on what it means for your health.

 Hemp